My Competitor Added AI. How Do I Catch Up?

 What Separates Companies That Catch Up From Those That Fall Behind? #

 Average monthly B2B SaaS churn sits at 3.5%9.
-When a competitor ships something that changes daily workflows, that churn number can accelerate fast.
-But the inverse is also true: when you ship AI that matches how customers actually work, retention compounds.
+When a competitor ships something that changes daily workflows, that churn number accelerates.
+But the inverse is also true: when you ship AI that matches how customers work, retention compounds.

-When we helped one B2B SaaS company deploy AI-generated microapps for their customer base, the results followed a pattern.
+When we helped one B2B SaaS company deploy AI-generated microapps, the results followed a pattern.
 Surface-level AI features they'd previously shipped had single-digit adoption.
-Workflow-specific AI apps reached 90.8% adoption across 946 users within the first quarter, with 89% still active at day 30.
-The technology was not dramatically different.
+Workflow-specific AI apps reached 90% adoption across 1,000 users within the first quarter, with 90% still active at day 30.
+The technology wasn't dramatically different.
 The targeting was.

 The companies that catch up share three traits:

-- They treat AI as a customization layer, not a product feature.
+3. They treat AI as a customization layer, not a product feature.
 The power isn't in the AI itself.
-It's in the AI's ability to make your product fit each customer's specific workflow.
+It's in the AI's ability to make your product fit each customer's workflow.

 What If I'm Already 6 Months Behind? #

-Being "behind" on AI is not the same as being behind on product quality.
+Being "behind" on AI isn't the same as being behind on product quality.
 Your customers chose your product for a reason.
-They have data in your system, teams trained on your workflows, and switching costs that protect you in the short term.
+They have data in your system, teams trained on your workflows, and switching costs that protect you.
+Established SaaS has structural advantages that AI-native startups can't replicate quickly.

 92% of private SaaS companies are increasing AI spending8.
 Everyone is investing.
-The question is not whether you're spending on AI.
-It's whether your AI investment changes daily behavior for your customers or just adds another unused icon to the navigation.
+The question isn't whether you're spending on AI.
+It's whether your AI investment changes daily behavior or just adds another unused icon to the navigation.

 If you're six months behind on a generic chatbot, you've lost nothing meaningful.
-If you're six months behind on workflow-specific AI that your competitor's customers use every morning, that's a different problem, and it requires a different response than panic-hiring an ML team.
+If you're six months behind on workflow-specific AI that your competitor's customers use every morning, that's a different problem.

-The fastest path to catching up is not building from scratch.
+The fastest path to catching up isn't building from scratch.
 It's choosing the right integration point and deploying a solution that delivers per-customer value immediately.

 The Real Question Isn't "Do We Have AI?" #

 Your competitor shipped something.
 Maybe it's impressive.
 Maybe it's a chatbot that 4% of their users open twice.
-Either way, the right response is not panic.
+Either way, the right response isn't panic.
 It's strategy.

 56% of CEOs report zero ROI from their AI investments.
 80% of software features go unused.
 The companies that win aren't shipping the most AI features.
 They're shipping AI that changes how their customers work every day.

 That's not a 12-month rebuild.
-That's a focused 90-day sprint on the right workflow, with the right architecture, aimed at the right customers.
+That's a 90-day sprint on the right workflow, aimed at the right customers.

 Your competitor launched AI.
 Good.
 Now you know what not to copy.